B-52H bomber makes its way slowly to Oklahoma City, ready to fulfill mission

 |High-Res.
 Downloads:

-This work, B-52H bomber makes its way slowly to Oklahoma City, ready to fulfill mission, by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-52H bomber makes its way slowly to Oklahoma City, ready to fulfill mission, by Mark Hybers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT